How to Plug a Treadmill Into an Extension Cord?

 Use the Right Gauge Cord:

-As we mentioned earlier, using an extension cord with the correct gauge is essential.
-Using a line that is too thin can lead to voltage drop and decreased treadmill performance.
+As mentioned earlier, using an extension cord with the correct gauge is essential.
+Using a too-thin line can lead to voltage drop and decreased treadmill performance.

 Make sure the cord is rated for the wattage of your treadmill:

 This is the most important safety tip.
 If the cord is not rated for the wattage of your treadmill, it can overheat and potentially start a fire.

 Check that the outlet is adequately grounded: This will help protect you from electrical shocks if something goes wrong.

 Using a heavy-duty extension cord will help avoid any potential hazards.

 Following these tips, you can safely plug your treadmill into an extension cord and avoid any potential hazards.
 If you have any questions or concerns, consult a qualified electrician.

 Only use extension cords temporarily: